juanhenao21/forex_response_spread_year/paper/references_text.md

-**The electronic trading systems and bid-ask spreads in foreign exchange market** Through the mid-1990s, the foreign exchange market was primarily reliant on phone-based tech- nology.
+**The electronic trading systems and bid-ask spreads in foreign exchange market** Through the mid-1990s, the foreign exchange market was primarily reliant on phone-based technology.
 In April 1992, the first electronic brokers system (Reuters D2000-2) was introduced in the foreign exchange market.
 The second major electronic system, EBS (Electronic Broking Services), was launched 1 year later in September 1993.
 Although uptake of electronic broking was relatively